 National Road construction ended in 1839 and control passed to the states with western portions incomplete--just a crude path in places with trees removed.
 Maintenance became a burden so tolls were imposed and toll houses built.
 The road then entered a long decline, awaiting a new century and the automobile.

 On this stretch of the National Road in PA, a pillar-shaped mile marker appears just above the truck's hood.
 I-70 is nearby and gets the heavy traffic.
 US 40 still follows much of the old alignment but bypasses many segments including this one.
 The National Road's original stone path, covered by asphalt or concrete, remains the narrow main street through countless hamlets bypassed by progress.

 Best known for the modern Parkway (above) the original Natchez Trace runs parallel, through the woods.
 It was a dirt trail first used by Native Americans and animals, then American settlers.
 It stretches 444 miles (710 km) from Natchez MS on the Mississippi River, northeast to near Nashville TN.

 Just after 1800, the US Army widened the Trace enough for wagons, but it remained crude with only a few small pole bridges and toll rafts on major rivers.
-Unlike the National Road, the Trace wasn't engineered or graded, didn't have a stone surface, and received no maintenance.
-It wasn't a "high way" but in many places an eroded "low way" collecting water.
-A mail carrier on horseback could travel it in 10-15 days, but it took a wagon 2-3 weeks.
+Unlike the National Road, the Trace wasn't engineered or graded, didn't have a stone surface, and received no maintenance--dooming much of the Army's work.
+It was never a "high way" but in many places an eroded "low way" collecting water.

 Peak usage was northbound from 1790-1820 when the Trace was on the frontier.
 Ohio Valley settlers walked back home after floating rafts of farm products down to Natchez or New Orleans LA.
 Many formed into groups for protection against bandits.
 By then, farm and plantation houses provided food and lodging, but many travelers slept in the open nearby.